 at best while you wonder what you could have possibly done to upset that person so much?
 This page is a short guide to interacting with people with whom you are unfamiliar with in general.
 Specific categories may be added later for specific communities, but these are general, inclusive tips that everyone can use.

-- Whatever you may have heard about or seen in the media, ignore it for the most part.
-Learn what the person is like from what they choose to tell you - but also keep in mind they do not exist solely to educate you about their differences from yourself.
-If you feel overwhelmed or unprepared, some media sources are fine - just try to find somewhat reliable sources, balance them with what you see of the community personally, and keep in mind that Hollywood and the mainstream news media, especially in the area of small minority cultures and subcultures, but sometimes, sadly, still even on things like race and gender, can get it so wrong.
+- Disregard everything from media, you are dealing with a person, not a character.
+Learn what the person is like from what they choose to tell you, but also keep in mind they do not exist solely to educate you about their differences from yourself.
+If you feel overwhelmed or unprepared, some media sources are fine — just try to find somewhat reliable sources — balance them with what you see of the community personally, and keep in mind that Hollywood and the mainstream news media, especially in the area of small minority cultures and subcultures, but sometimes, sadly, still even on things like race and gender, can get it so wrong.

-- Similar to the above, friendship and relationships are seen to develop differently in many cultures.
-Some cultures and some people may believe proximity alone demands intimate friendship and even sexual or romantic relationships - as in, you must be involved and deeply concerned with the people you live/work with or around.
+- Friendship and relationships develop differently in different cultures.
+Some cultures and some people may believe proximity alone demands intimate friendship and even sexual or romantic relationships — as in, you must be involved and deeply concerned with the people you live/work with or around.
 Others believe there are levels of friendship and/or that especially romantic or sexual connections have requirements, sometimes specific to the person or subculture as well as the culture itself.

-- And of course DO NOT try to convert him or her to your lifestyle or belief system As long as they're not harming anyone or forcibly interfering with the rights of others they have just as much right to live their life the way they see fit as you do.
+- Do not try to someone to your lifestyle or belief system.
+As long as they're not harming anyone or forcibly interfering with the rights of others, they have just as much right to live their life the way they see fit as you do.

 Specific cultures and subcultures:

 Vegetarians, vegans, and similar